The Chain Bridge is just one of many captivating sights in Budapest. Image by Noppasin Wongchum from Getty Images Pro via Canva

 Budapest became a popular destination for wellness vacations thanks to mineral-rich thermal waters.
 The benefits of balneotherapy on relaxation have been recognized and used for centuries, even by Romans in their public baths and Turks in their Turkish hammams.

-Thermal spas have been popular during the communist era in the years after the Second World War.
+Thermal spas gained popularity during the communist era, following the Second World War.
 People come here to discuss political themes without fear of being spied on or arrested by the regime.

 Vorosmarty Square Christmas Fair.
 Photo courtesy of Visit Hungary